cksystemsteaching/selfie/README.md

 ./grader/self.py
 ```

 Students of my classes use it for self-grading to determine their grades on programming assignments with selfie before submitting any solutions.
-Code and documentation of the autograder is in the `grader` directory of the selfie repository and on the selfie homepage.
+The assignments are described in the `assignments` directory of the selfie repository.
+Code and documentation of the autograder is in the `grader` directory.
+See also the selfie homepage for more information.

 Try running the autograder on your code to see which grade you would get in class: